aaronbanse/nutritrack-website/user_analysis.md

 * Users have access to a computer
 * Users are familiar with Unix/creating a virtual environment/using pandas
 * Users have fine motor skills
-* Users can interpret and apply our information
+* Users can interpret and apply the information
-* Users can read
+* Users can read and spell
-* Users can type/spell
+* Users can type
 * Users have the monetary resources necessary to afford foods and ingredients
 * Users are diet conscious/Users are seeking to change their dieting habits
 * Users have a space in which they can cook and have the means/ability to cook
 * Users have reliable internet access
 * Users are comfortable navigating web-based applications
+* Users understand how to input structured commands in the URL
+* users can recognize common food categorization items

 *Imagine:*